MastodonC/witan.ui/README.md

 To clean all compiled files:

 lein clean

+## To Build

 To create a production build run:

-    lein cljsbuild once prod-ui
+    lein garden once
-    lein cljsbuild once prod-login
+    lein cljsbuild once prod

-And open your browser in `resources/public/index.html`.
-You will not get live reloading, nor a REPL.
+You can use the in-built ring server which will automatically serve everything out of the `resources/public` directory (and redirect to `index.html`).

+    lein ring server

+Navigate to `http://localhost:3000` to view the app.

 ## License